 Your surgeon is one of several people who will be present during your surgery.
 For this reason, you may see added charges for professionals, such as a surgical assistant, anesthesiologist, and one or more nurses.

-Your procedure may involve high-tech equipment, such as a laparoscopic camera and other minimally-invasive tools, which can also add a tiny bit to the final bill.
+Your procedure may involve high-tech equipment, such as a laparoscopic camera and other minimally invasive tools, which can add a bit to the final bill.

 Why is Bariatric Surgery so Expensive?

-By now the methods doctors use to determine their fees should become more apparent.
-If you feel that the fees being charged for bariatrics are too expensive, it may help to alter your perspective.
-For instance, consider this: You will potentially spend more on medical expenses for obesity-related health problems than you will on a single bariatric surgery.
+By now, doctors’ methods to determine their fees should become more apparent.
+If you feel that the fees for bariatrics are too expensive, it may help to alter your perspective.
+For instance, consider this: You will potentially spend more on medical expenses for obesity-related health problems than on a single bariatric surgery.

 The body mass index or BMI scale considers someone with a 25 BMI to be of normal weight.
 BMIs of 40 and above are considered morbidly obese or severely obese.
-If you fall within these categories, you may face rising medical costs to the tune of tens of thousands of dollars over the next five to ten years.
-You could’ve already paid off a weight loss procedure and enjoyed a slimmer, healthier body in that same span of time.
+If you fall within these categories, you may face rising medical costs to tens of thousands of dollars over the next five to ten years.
+You could’ve already paid off a weight loss procedure and enjoyed a slimmer, healthier body in that period.

-The fact is, weight loss surgery costs as much as a vehicle, and people sign finance agreements for those all the time.
+The fact is that weight loss surgery costs as much as a vehicle, and people sign finance agreements for those all the time.
 Weight loss surgery should be seen as no different.
-Instead of stepping into a new car, truck or SUV, you get to choose a new body with more energy and life enjoyment than before.
+Instead of stepping into a new car, truck, or SUV, you get to choose a new body with more energy and life enjoyment than before.

-A vehicle will depreciate, but weight loss surgery results progress over time, allowing you to enjoy the fruits of your decision for years into the future.
+A vehicle will depreciate, but weight loss surgery progresses over time, allowing you to enjoy the fruits of your decision for years.

-Once you put the costs of weight loss surgery into better perspective, you’ll see that the price isn’t that high at all.
+Once you put weight loss surgery costs into better perspective, you’ll see that the price isn’t that high.

 But what if you don’t have the money for weight loss surgery?